Howard P. Rawlings

 Educational Assistance (EA) Grant

-The Educational Assistance (EA) Grant a part of the Delegate Howard P. Rawlings Educational Excellence Awards, is a need-based grant that provides financial assistance to eligible applicants enrolled at postsecondary institutions for educational expenses.
-A student may receive an award for up to $3,000 for up to four years.
+The Educational Assistance (EA) Grant is a part of the Delegate Howard P. Rawlings Educational Excellence Awards and is a need-based grant that provides financial assistance to eligible applicants enrolled at postsecondary institutions for educational expenses.
+A student may receive an award of up to $3,000 for up to four years.

 Individuals applying for the Educational Assistance Grant for the first time must: